zinqlabs/stagehand/README.md

 #### Chunking

-While LLMs will continue to get bigger context windows and improve latency, giving any reasoning system less stuff to think about should make it more accurate.
+While LLMs will continue to increase context window length and reduce latency, giving any reasoning system less stuff to think about should make it more reliable.
 As a result, DOM processing is done in chunks in order to keep the context small per inference call.
 In order to chunk, the SDK considers a candidate element that starts in a section of the viewport to be a part of that chunk.
 In the future, padding will be added to ensure that an individual chunk does not lack relevant context.
 See this diagram for how it looks:

 ![](./docs/media/chunks.png)